 Lake Manyara National Park is a tiny piece of conservation area tucked between the 600 metre high, red and brown cliffs of the Western Rift Valley escarpment and an ancient soda lake that protects the entire eastern border.

-Two thirds of the park is water, with the rest forming one of Tanzania’s most diverse terrestrial offerings – grassy floodplains that blend into thick acacia woodland and then finally a selection of forest (complete with jungle soundtrack courtesy of resident hornbills).
+Two thirds of the park is water, with the rest forming one of the country’s most diverse terrestrial offerings – grassy floodplains that blend into thick acacia woodland and then finally a selection of forest (complete with jungle soundtrack courtesy of resident hornbills).

 Whilst big game viewing is best during the dry season, Manyara is similarly spectacular during the wet season (November to June); some of the best birding in the country can be found in Lake Manyara National Park – thousands of red-billed quelea perform their choreographed sky dances over the park’s hot spring and alkaline waters, pelicans, cormorants and thousands of flamingos reside in the colourful waters and it’s quite possible to see over 90 other species in a single day.
 Waterfalls and fauna are also best at this time of the year, making it a very scenic visit.